jonathan-beebe/somethingkindawierd.github.com/jon-beebe-resume.markdown

 designed to tightly integrate with the client's web services, enhancing the user's experience and bringing more value from the client's web presence.

-To date my most notable achievement has been implementing a complete social-network
-+ web-app infrastructure in [Yii](yiiframework.com) + accompanying iOS app.
+Notable achievements include implementing a complete social-network & web-app infrastructure in [Yii](yiiframework.com) + accompanying iOS app.

 #### Mar 2010 – Oct 2011